 While you must pay to use it, the tracker does not work automatically.
 You need to call the devices attached phone number to know where the tracker and motorcycle’s current location.
 The tracker will then reply with a text message with a Google Maps link with the information.

-Still, the RGT90 is the best pre-paid GPS tracker on the market.
+Still, the AES RGT90 GPS Tracker SMS Locator is the best pre-paid GPS tracker on the market.
 You get all the information you need when you need it with no hidden additional charges.

 While you can hide other trackers where you want them, the VBOX Sport was made for motorcycles.
-The waterproof, palm-sized unit sits snuggle to your handlebars, measuring the bikes acceleration, braking, and handling performance with the same precisions you see in motorcycle magazines.
+The waterproof, palm-sized unit sits snuggle to your handlebars, measuring the bike’s acceleration, braking, and handling performance with the same precision you see in motorcycle magazines.

-While not the best tracker on the market, the ATian 303F GPS Tracker has everything you need to track your motorcycle.
+While not the best tracker on the market, the Atian 303G has everything you need to track your motorcycle.
 The smartphone-sized, waterproof device sits snugly to any surface with its docking harness.
 The harness does not attach magnetically to your vehicle,though.
 You must screw it in place.
 However, it does come with its own screwdriver in case you need to make a few quick adjustments.

 The tracker itself connects to the harness through a 12-pin connector.
 While this makes for an easy setup, it does leave all the wires exposed.
 You can easily pull or rip a wire out of its socket if you are not careful.

-Still, you can get passed the hardware downsides, the 303F is a good tracker for any tracking need.
+Still, if you can get past the hardware downsides, the Atian 303G GPS Tracker is a solid choice for all your GPS tracking needs.
 It uses the standard cellular networks to reach your mobile app to give you all the information you expect from a tracker.